mgifford/drupal-security/src/code.rst

 handbook page`_ is a great place to start as it is focused directly on the best practices defined by this community.

-In Drupal 7 it is important to remember that the themes all have PHP in them and that this is a potential place of a security breach.
+With Drupal 8, Twig has been adopted as the template engine, partly to make it harder for insecure code to be used in a site's theme.
+With prior versions of Drupal it is important to remember that the themes all have PHP in them and that this is a potential place of a security breach.
 It isn't uncommon for themers to put a lot of PHP inside of a theme rather than in a separate module.
 It's also more difficult to keep up with security releases in themes, as they